Mercedes EQV review

 |Car type||Electric range||Wallbox charge time||Rapid charge time|

 The Mercedes EQV is the electric version of the Mercedes V-Class, which in turn is the passenger-vehicle version of the Mercedes Vito van.
-However, unlike some passenger-converted vans, the V-Class has always been known for its luxurious appointments and has found favour with VIP transport and airport transfer companies alike for years.
+However, unlike some passenger-converted vans, the V-Class has always been known for its luxurious appointments and has found favour with VIP transport and airport-transfer companies for years.

 The EQV 300 doesn't change any of the fundamental characteristics that have made the V-Class so popular.
 There are no overt electrically themed styling changes outside, and perhaps most importantly, it's as comfortable and spacious inside as before.